Ronald Green (basketball): Biography

-He played basketball for Team USA in the 1965 Maccabiah Games alongside Tal Brody and Steve Chubin, winning a gold medal, and in the 1969 Maccabiah Games, winning a silver medal.
+He played basketball for Team USA in the 1965 Maccabiah Games alongside Tal Brody and Steve Chubin, winning a gold medal, and in the 1969 Maccabiah Games alongside Steve Kaplan, Jack Langer, and Neal Walk, winning a silver medal.

 Green played professionally in the Israel Basketball Premier League for Maccabi Tel Aviv in 1970–71, averaging 14.1 points per game.
 He played on the Israeli national basketball team, winning a silver medal with the team at the 1970 Asian Games.
 In addition, he played in the Italian Professional League.

-After playing basketball abroad, and marrying an Israeli nurse, Green returned to Miami to work with Green Brothers Food Brokerage, as well as an account manager with Buitoni and Haagen-Dazs.
+After playing basketball abroad, and marrying an Israeli nurse, Green returned to Miami to work with Green Brothers Food Brokerage, as well as an account manager with Buitoni and Häagen-Dazs.
 Green suffered from a rare disease known as multiple system atrophy.
 Green married Carol Litman, a high school English teacher, in 1983.
 She cared for him as MSA took his life.